4 Methods to Check WordPress Version of Your Website – Step-by-Step

-If it says that the site doesn’t have its latest version, make sure to back up the site before upgrading WordPress.
+If it says that the site doesn’t have its latest version, make sure to back up your WordPress site before upgrading the WordPress version.

 You will also find the version number displayed prominently on the footer.
 Simply scroll down to any page of the admin area, and the WordPress version number will be on the bottom right corner, next to the “Thank you for creating with WordPress” message.